iterative/studio-selfhosted/README.md

-# Studio On-Premise
+# DVC Studio On-Premise

-This repository contains recipes for you to run Iterative Studio on your own infrastructure, using `docker-compose` or `k8s` or one of it's flavors.
+This repository contains recipes for you to run DVC Studio by Iterative on your own infrastructure, using `docker-compose` or `k8s` or one of its flavors.

 The guide will walk you through the preparation, customization, and basic deployment scenarios.

-## Prerquisites
+## Prerequisites

 ### Getting the OAuth apps

-In order to run Viewer on premise, you'll need to setup your own Github or Gitlab OAuth apps and provide their credentials to the Viewer to use.
+In order to run Studio on premise, you'll need to setup your own GitHub or GitLab OAuth apps and provide their credentials to Studio.

-#### Github App
+#### GitHub App

-You need to create your own [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps) for being able to authorize on the provider side
+You need to create your own [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps) for being able to authorize on the provider side.
 Redirect URI should be **${API_URL}/complete/gitlab/**

 #### GitLab OAuth app